gluchy1/gluchy13/README.md

 ### Basic Subatomic Particles Simulation

 A Python project developed using Pygame and Pymunk libraries.
 It aims to simulate the behavior of basic subatomic particles, focusing on modeling their interactions and movements.
-The simulation provides the ability to modify gravitational and electrostatic constants, and I have incorporated physics principles like the Boltzmann distribution to create a more realistic output.
+The simulation provides the ability to modify gravitational and electrostatic constants, and I have implemented physics principles like the Boltzmann distribution to create a more realistic output.

 ---